What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 When push comes to shove, all we want is results.

-That is what coconut coir-based potting mixes will give you is excellent results.
+That is what coconut coir-based potting mixes will give you excellent results.

-Using straight coir, or what we often refer to as pure coir (no additives), will not give you great results without using an organic liquid fertilizer.
+Using straight coir or pure coir (no additives) will not yield great results without organic liquid fertilizer.

-We will be testing this soon and will, of course, report the results, whether good, bad, or indifferent.
+We will be testing this soon and will report the results, whether good, bad, or indifferent.

 Thoughts and Recommendations with Coco Coir